AlexNemtanu/CV-on-Web/README.md

 username: Alex
 password: 1234

-Or you have the posibility to create your own account in the register menu.
+Or you have the possibility to create your own account in the register menu.

-Once, you are logged in you can add, update given information, view or delete the Cv's.
+Once logged in, you can add, update given information, view or delete the Cv's.
+The project isn't finished yet